Raidriar796/Reso-Lib-Optimizer/README.md

 # Reso Lib Optimizer
-This is a build script that recompiles native libraries that [Resonite](<https://resonite.com/>) uses, optimized for your local system.
+This is a build script that recompiles native libraries that [Resonite](<https://resonite.com/>) uses, but optimized for your local system.

 Even though Resonite is written primarily in C# - which optimizes itself for your system during runtime - there's still a handful of native libraries Resonite uses that are compiled generically.
 This isn't bad per say, but it leaves a lot of room for performance gains.
 That's what this script aims to achieve.